 “Maybe he wanted to test your heart to be sure you’d obey him?
 I dunno,” she shrugged her shoulders.

 “Alright, I’ll pray about it, and see what I get.”
 Having to make my own decision about whether to go or not, was harder than just being told what to do.
-I was used to be a robot that doesn’t have a choice in the matter.
-Just do as your told and everything would be ok.
+The programming of just do as you’re told, with no questions asked, much like a mechanical a robot that doesn’t have a choice in the matter was still engraved in my psyche from a child.

-This new thought of choice left me feeling helpless to know which choice was the right choice, like it was some trick of which door to pick.
+This new thought of choice left me helpless to know which choice was the right choice, like it was some trick of which door to pick.
 Door Number One or Door Number Two.
 One leads to your destiny fulfilled, the other to your ultimate destruction.
 Ugh!

 I sought counsel from several others as to what to do.
 Consistently, the answer was the same.
 God clearly was giving me the choice.

-Early one morning for our daily excursion, the Spirit lead me out to the nearby golf course at sunrise.
-And asked me, “Where do you want to see the sunrise?”
+Early one morning for our daily excursion, the Spirit lead me out to the nearby golf course at sunrise, and asked me, “Where do you want to see the sunrise?”

 I was confused.
 “Is this a trick question?
 What if I made a mistake?
 A misstep?”
-My thoughts rumble through my brain like a freight train.
+My thoughts rumbled through my brain like a freight train.

 Yet, the voice inside would not let up.
 Persistently, He pressed me.
 “Where do you want to see the sunrise?
-Out here in the middle of the golf course, in the open for all to see, or from your normal spot at the stone table with me?”
+Out here in the middle of the golf course, in the open for all to see, or from your normal spot at the stone table alone with me?”

 “Daughter, there is no right or wrong choice.
 It’s not a trick question.
 You can either lean here against this tree on the course with the gravel under your feet or you can go under the covered picnic area by the pool?
 Which place would you like to be?”

 At first, I thought on the course would be best, because it was a great view, but quickly I realized that it would be very uncomfortable, out in the open with no place to sit.
-So, I changed course and headed for the picnic area.
+So, I changed direction and headed for the picnic area.
 It was shaded and comfortable.
 I could sit and write.

 As I began to write, the Holy Spirit spoke and said, “Either choice is good, child, because the sun will still rise.
 You will just see it from a different perspective.
-One will be more in was more private than the other.”
+One will be more private than the other.”
 His tone went solemn, but kind.
 “This is about burial, of letting go of the grief from the past and a victory march.”

 The sun began to crest the green horizon line with warm rays of sunlight, as the clouds lit up with soft pinks and purples and oranges.
 My skin soaked up the glory of it all.